Attackers seize an Israel-linked tanker off Yemen in a third such assault during Israel-Hamas war

 Zodiac Maritime has been targeted previously amid a wider yearslong shadow war between Iran and Israel.
 In 2021, a drone attack assessed by the U.S. and other Western nations to have been carried out by Iran killed two crew members aboard Zodiac's oil tanker Mercer Street off the coast of Oman.

 The British military’s United Kingdom Maritime Trade Operations, which provides warnings to sailors in the Middle East, had earlier issued a warning to sailors that “two black-and-white craft carrying eight persons in military-style clothing” had been seen in the area.
-It issued another warning saying that radio traffic suggested a possible attack had occurred.
+It issued another warning saying that radio traffic suggested a possible attack had occurred before acknowledging the seizure.

+The UKMTO put the ship's location over 60 kilometers (35 miles) south of Yemen's coast, some 80 kilometers (50 miles) east of Djibouti and around 110 kilometers (70 miles) northeast of Somalia in the Gulf of Aden, a key shipping route.

 The Central Park seizure comes after a container ship, CMA CGM Symi, owned by another Israeli billionaire came under attack Friday by a suspected Iranian drone in the Indian Ocean.
 Iran has not acknowledged carrying out the attack, nor did it respond to questions from the AP about that assault.